Bjørn Nyland (YouTuber)

-Bjørn Nyland a.k.a.
-Teslabjørn (born in Chiang Mai, Thailand on July 29, 1979, living in Norway since age of 4) is a Norwegian YouTuber posting videos about electric cars in the English language since 2013.
+Bjørn Phamorn Nyland a.k.a.
+Teslabjørn (born 29 July 1979) is a Norwegian YouTuber posting videos about electric cars in the English language since 2013, and in Thai language since 2017.

 Electric cars Youtuber

 Formerly a programmer at the University of Oslo and Statistics Norway, Nyland started his YouTube channel in 2010 with a video showing an onboard ride in a Renault Laguna Diesel doing 200 km/h (125 mph) on a German Autobahn.
 In May 2013, he test drove an electric Tesla Model S, posting his YouTube video in Norwegian language with English subtitles.
 His own Tesla Model S P85 was delivered in November 2013, and soon he filmed a road trip across Norway in winter weather.